zvada/technology/docs/policy/service-changes-2018.md

 OASIS and CVMFS
 ---------------

+The OASIS (OSG Application and Software Installation Service) is a service used to distribute common applications and software to OSG sites via CVMFS.
+The OSG hosts the CVMFS Stratum-0 that acts as the data origin server.
-The physical hosting location of the Stratum-0 will be moved but we do not plan any other changes.
+The physical hosting location of the CVMFS Stratum-0 will be moved but we do not plan any other changes and do not expect this to affect sites.
 The exact date for moving the hosting location will be announced.
 If you experience any problems with OASIS or CVMFS, please contact us at [help@opensciencegrid.org](mailto:help@opensciencegrid.org).